rfigueroa/docs/content/plugins/secret/registry/_index.md

 title: "Registry"
 linkTitle: "Registry"
 description: >
-  List of community plugins to customize Vela pipelines.
+  List of community plugins to integrate with Vela secrets.
 ---